 'A winning combination and well worth the money.'
 Paul Mylrea, Director of Communications BBC and former President of the

-Trevor Morris is Professor of Public Relations at Richmond University, a Fellow of the PRCA and an author and consultant.
-He was formerly the CEO of Chime Communications Public Relations, the UK's largest PR group.
+Trevor Morris is a Fellow of the PRCA and an author and consultant.
+He was formerly the CEO of Chime Communications Public Relations, the UK's largest PR group and Professor of Public Relations at Richmond University.

 In 2013 he was awarded the PRCA 'Mark Mellor Award for Outstanding Contribution to the PR Industry'.